RobMac888/CarRentalProject/README.md

 Database:

-* An ERD diagram is made for the database table
+* An ERD diagram is made for the database table.
+Primark keys were established (PK), where the PK is a) unique b) never changing, and c) never null.
+This meant that the Booking PK is uniquebooking number and Car PK is carnumber.

 * The tables can be linked together through the carnumber primary key.